No Phone Listed

 About Learning Online

-The University of Iowa has decided to take a hybrid approach to learning for the Fall 2020 semester as a precautionary measure to limit the spread of COVID-19 amongst the Hawkeye community.
+The University of Iowa has decided to take a hybrid approach to learning for the Spring 2021 semester as a precautionary measure to limit the spread of COVID-19 amongst the Hawkeye community.
 While taking classes online can potentially bring about challenges for both students and instructors, it is important to be patient and utilize the same resources you typically would for in-person courses!

 A great way to gain a deeper understanding on how to approach online classes is by watching the new Success at Iowa modules about virtual learning.
 For those unfamiliar, Success at Iowa is a required online course for new undergraduate students at the University of Iowa.
 It is designed around the five stages of transition that most University of Iowa students experience at the beginning of their college journey.
 The course provides students with information for each stage of their transition to help them reach their goals and get the most out of their experiences at the University of Iowa.
 Check out these modules by clicking on the following links: